 Learn how seven business professionals are leading the charge on data-driven finance to help power business growth.

 CFOs and finance professionals increasingly see the value in using operational and other business data to provide the necessary context to financial data.

 Part of data-driven finance is focusing on the metrics that provide the greatest business insights and result in the greatest amount of financial growth.

-- Using FP&A software that leverages automation, data integration and other technology, data-driven finance allows business professionals to proactively make decisions using current data instead of reacting based on data from months (or even years) prior.
+Using FP&A software that leverages automation, data integration and other technology, data-driven finance allows business professionals to proactively make decisions using current data instead of reacting to old data from months or years prior.

 1. John McLean: Current Health

 As the CFO of Current Health, John McLean understands that other metrics available in today's business environment greatly influence a company's financial state.

 Current Health is a healthcare company with the goal of delivering patient care to people when they are away from the doctor's office.
 John pays special attention to data on customer satisfaction with respect to their wearable devices because he knows the cost of acquiring business.
 This means he monitors customer use and adherence to their products.